-- 1) Detentions will be served in a designated teacher's room after school. - 2) Students must serve detentions at the assigned time. - 3) Students must arrive in the assigned detention area on time.
+- 1) Detentions will be served in a designated teacher's room after school. - 2) Students must serve detentions at the assigned date and time unless an alternative is worked out with the principal. - 3) Students must arrive in the assigned detention area on time.
 Anyone late may be assigned additional consequences. - 4) Chronic misbehavior will result in in/out-of-school suspensions.
-A meeting may be held with system director, principal, students, and parents to assess whether or not the student will return to regular classes.

-5) Students assigned to detention must follow instructions of the faculty/staff member assigned to that detention.
+A meeting may be held with system director, principal, students, and parents to assess whether or not the student will return to regular classes. - 5) Students assigned to detention must follow instructions of the faculty/staff member assigned to that detention.
 Failure to comply may result in the assignment of an additional detention.
 All student responsibilities and policies outlined in this handbook apply to this period as well.